Cleaning Baked Gunk off of Pans

 Anyway, the point of this story is that my glass bread (loaf) pans looked disgusting.
 I swear I cleaned them, but they had dried gunk on them that would not come off no matter how hard I tried.
 See?

 I promise I did try.
-I used Mr. Clean’s Magic Eraser, every cleaning product in my cupboard, baking soda, glass cooktop cleaner, scraping it with a knife (so not safe) and that supposedly magical cleaning potion with the blue Dawn dish soap.
+I used a Mr. Clean Magic Eraser, every cleaning product in my cupboard, baking soda, glass cooktop cleaner, scraping it with a knife (so not safe) and that supposedly magical cleaning potion with the blue Dawn dish soap.
 Nothing worked.
 It was time to bust out the big guns.

 Oven cleaner.
 I really don’t want to know what is in oven cleaner… clearly it’s not anything good.

 Now, I picked the Target brand not because I have any affiliation with them, other than the fact that I am the sucker that can’t seem to go in there without spending one hundred stinking dollars.
 Anyway, it’s all they had and I’m not picky.
+You can also get the Easy Off brand oven cleaner on Amazon.

 To clean the pans all you have to do is thoroughly spray them with oven cleaner in a well-venilated area.
 Like outside folks.
 Don’t do this inside.
 To be cautious, when you are finished, double bag them inside two garbage bags.